PyTemplate/python_package/README.md

 `make test` - Run the tests using pytest.

-`make check` - Run the lint, test, and clean commands.
+`make check` - Run the lint and test commands, followed by the clean command.

 `make gen-docs` - Generate Sphinx HTML documentation.